 Atletico Madrid midfielder Kondogbia tests positive for coronavirus

-Atletico Madrid confirmed Geoffrey Kondogbia has tested positive for coronavirus after undergoing medical test on Friday morning.
+Atletico Madrid have confirmed Geoffrey Kondogbia has tested positive for the coronavirus after undergoing a medical test on Friday morning.

 The Central African Republic international got his test report just before Diego Simeone's side battled Numancia in a pre-season friendly match.